tazeenq/team27_project/README.md

 ```
 4. Who is the intended audience for our data analysis?<br>
 ```
+The intended audience includes retail managers, marketing teams, and data analysts who can use the insights from this project to make informed decisions that help improve customer engagement and target revenue strategies.
 ```
 5. What is the question our analysis is trying to answer?<br>
 ```
+Can we classify whether a customer will be a high spender based on their demographics (age, gender) and purchase attributes (product category, quantity)?
 ```
 6. Are there any specific libraries or frameworks that are well-suited to our project requirements?br>
 ```